yuruwang26/tRNA_seq_scripts/README.md

 # tRNA_seq_scripts
+Scripts for tRNA-seq data analysis.
-scripts for analyzing data of tRNA-seq
+The scripts are specifically used for analyzing data generated from a customized library construction method.